nightingaleproject/blackbird/README.md

 3. Select a synthetic patient record from the options provided; the app itself will then launch
 4. Fill out the death certificate form on each tab of the app; you can select conditions from the patient record to provide cause of death information

+You can also try the app against a FHIR server or via standalone SMART on FHIR launch by using [this version](https://nightingaleproject.github.io/fhir-death-refactor/).

 ## Installation and Setup for Development or Testing

 This is a React app bootstrapped with